deuscode/PowerShell-Docs/reference/4.0/PSDesiredStateConfiguration/Start-DscConfiguration.md

 ### -UseExisting
 Indicates that this cmdlet applies the existing configuration.

-Before you specify this parameter for this cmdlet, review the information in What's New in Windows PowerShellhttp://technet.microsoft.com/library/hh857339.aspx (http://technet.microsoft.com/library/hh857339.aspx) in the TechNet library.
+Before you specify this parameter for this cmdlet, review the information in [What's New in Windows PowerShell 5.0](https://docs.microsoft.com/powershell/scripting/whats-new/what-s-new-in-windows-powershell-50)

 ```yaml
 Type: SwitchParameter